YuelinElu/GanttChart/manual.md

 - **Export CSV**
   - Click **Export** to download the current timeline (including edits).
 Filenames include a timestamp or the uploaded file name.
+- **Sort dropdown**
+  - *Original order*: restores the source file order (newly created tasks appear at the end).
+  - *Start date*: keeps the earliest start at the top; the list reflows automatically after relevant edits.
+  - *Completion date*: ranks tasks by finish time so you can focus on impending deadlines.
+  - Your manual drag order is preserved—switch back to *Original order* to revisit the baseline.

 ---